neo-one-suite/neo-one/packages/neo-one-website/docs/1-main-concepts/06-calling-smart-contracts.md

 }
 ```

 Once we have an instance of the contract we can access any of its public properties and methods.
+Events from the original contract are also propagated automatically and are made available in the NEO•ONE client APIs.

 ## Calling an Arbitrary Smart Contract